 To qualify, you must meet all of the following:

-- You do not have outstanding debt to Comcast that is less than 12 months old.
-If the debt is more than a year old, you may be eligible.
+- You do not have outstanding debt to Comcast from the last 12 months.
+If the debt is more than a year old, you may still be eligible.

 You must also meet one of the following:

 - You have at least one child who qualifies for the National School Lunch Program.
 Please note that this says ‘qualifies for’ and not ‘receives.’
 Homeschoolers are still eligible for this program!